heptarch/heptarch.github.io/drafts/tarkovsky.md

 I set to work enthusiastically the next morning, and after several espressi, bounded up the staircase.
-I found the door marked "журнал - Il Diario - 3", and paused in awe at the threshold.
+I found the door marked "журнал - Il Diario - 3", and paused in awe at the threshold;
-After two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text; but, as Jacob von Rammingen reminds us, without a proper registry, "not even the highest rule of divine nature can exist."<label for="sn-2"
+after two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text.
+But there is no place  as Jacob von Rammingen reminds us, without a proper registry, "not even the highest rule of divine nature can exist."<label for="sn-2"
        class="margin-toggle sidenote-number">
 </label>